Portrayals of Alice in Wonderland: Animated film

 Alice in Alice in Wonderland (1951).

 Alice is the main character of Alice in Wonderland.
 Alice is portrayed as being very curious, often seen daydreaming and giving herself advice instead of listening to the advice of others.
 The closest thing Alice has to a friend is Dinah, her kitten, and not even she understands Alice's dreams of finding "a world of her own."
-Alice is well mannered, polite, courteous, mature and has an elegance and gentleness of a young woman, although once she falls into Wonderland she finds it harder and harder to maintain her composure.
-She is shown to be determined, but her determination is often overpowered by her temper, seeing as she does not give up on finding the White Rabbit until she gets frustrated, and is easily put off by rudeness.
-She wears a blue puffy short-sleeved knee-length wide-skirted dress, a white pinafore apron over-top and a black ribbon tied into a bow in her thick blonde shoulder-length hair on top of her head.
-Underneath her dress she wore frilly white ruffled knee-length bloomers over matching thigh-high stockings, a matching petticoat and black strapped Mary Jane shoes.
-She is voiced by Kathryn Beaumont, who later voice Wendy Darling in Peter Pan (1953).
+Alice is well mannered, polite, courteous, mature, and has the elegance and gentleness of a young woman; however, once she falls into Wonderland, she finds it harder to maintain her composure.
+She is shown to be determined, but her determination is often overpowered by her temper, as she does not give up on finding the White Rabbit until she gets frustrated, and is easily put off by rudeness.
+She wears a blue puffy short-sleeved knee-length wide-skirted dress, a white pinafore apron over-top, and a black ribbon tied into a bow in her thick blonde shoulder-length hair on top of her head.
+Underneath her dress, she wears frilly white ruffled knee-length bloomers over matching thigh-high stockings, a matching petticoat, and black strapped Mary Jane shoes.
+She is voiced by Kathryn Beaumont, who later also voiced Wendy Darling in Peter Pan (1953).

 In video games

 Alice appears in Disney's Villains' Revenge, where Queen of Hearts takes revenge on Alice by cutting off her head.
-The player encounters Alice's headless body walking through Queen of Hearts' maze, having to help her find her head.
+The player encounters Alice's headless body walking through Queen of Hearts' maze and must help her find her head.

 Alice is featured as a character in the video game series Kingdom Hearts.
-She is the second Princess of Heart encountered in the game (after Kairi), and her world, Wonderland, is also one of the first Disney-based worlds visited.
+She is one of the Princesses of Heart encountered in the game along with Kairi, and her world, Wonderland, is one of the first Disney-based worlds visited.
 Alice also appears in the sequel, Kingdom Hearts: Chain of Memories, as a figment of the memories of Sora, the game's protagonist.
 She is also present in Kingdom Hearts coded, as a data-based version from Jiminy's Journal.
-Though she does not make an appearance in Kingdom Hearts II, she, along with all of the other Princesses of Heart, was referenced.
-In the Japanese version she was voiced by Mika Doi, and in the English version Alice was originally voiced by her original voice actress Kathryn Beaumont for Kingdom Hearts, but following her retirement from the role, Alice was voiced by Beaumont's replacement Hynden Walch for the HD Cinematics of Re:Coded in Kingdom Hearts HD 2.5 Remix.
+Though she does not make an appearance in Kingdom Hearts II, she, along with the other Princesses of Heart, are referenced.
+In the Japanese version, she was voiced by Mika Doi, and in the English version Alice was originally voiced by her original voice actress Kathryn Beaumont in Kingdom Hearts.
+However, following her retirement from the role, Alice was voiced by Beaumont's replacement Hynden Walch for the HD Cinematics of Re:Coded in Kingdom Hearts HD 2.5 Remix.

-Wonderland is one of the four Disney movie-themed worlds accessible in the Nintendo 3DS game Disney Magical World, and several characters from the film appear in the game, including Alice herself.
-The player may also collect items and clothing pieces inspired by the Disney movie.
+Wonderland is one of four Disney movie-themed worlds accessible in the Nintendo 3DS game Disney Magical World, and Alice is among several characters from the film who appear in the game.
+The player can also collect items and clothing pieces inspired by the Disney movie.

-Alice appears in Disney Magic Kingdoms as a playable character to unlock during limited time.
+Alice appears in Disney Magic Kingdoms as a playable character to unlock for a limited time.